Particular/NServiceBus/guidelines/coding-guidelines.md

 ## Performance related

-* Avoid allocations in hot paths:
-* Avoid LINQ.
-* Avoid using foreach over collections that do not have a struct enumerator.
 For public facing interfaces we favor readonly collections and enumerables.
 For internal types we favor speed and allocation reduction, therefore avoid using collection interfaces internally.

+### In hot paths

+* Avoid allocations
+* Avoid using `System.Linq`
+* Avoid using `foreach` over collections that do not have a struct enumerator